yizhoulu599/yizhoulu599/README.md

 ## 🎯 Goals

-As I embark on my professional journey, I'm eager to apply my skills in SAS/R programming and biostatistics in a dynamic environment that challenges me to grow and contribute to meaningful projects.
+As I embark on my professional journey, I'm eager to apply my skills in SAS/R programming and statistics in a dynamic environment that challenges me to grow and contribute to meaningful projects.
 I'm particularly interested in roles that allow me to collaborate with cross-functional teams to solve complex data problems and make impactful decisions.

 ## 📞 Let's Connect!